 Next, mount the printed circuit board into the sample holder.
 [1]

-Talent mounts PCB onto the sample holder with 2 screws
+Talent mounts PCB onto the sample holder with 1 screw

 Still in top view screw the PCB onto the sample holder and turn the finished product to show a side and top view.